TurboLabIt/zzmysqldump/README.md

 -> `mysqldump: Couldn't execute 'FLUSH TABLES': Access denied; you need (at least one of) the RELOAD privilege(s) for this operation (1227)`

+The RELOAD privilege is needed for the `--lock-all-tables` mysqldump argument activated by the default configuration. root has it, other users don't.

+As root, grant it: `GRANT RELOAD ON *.* TO 'your_user'@'127.0.0.1'` (RELOAD can only be granted globally, not to a particular database).
+Problem solved.

-The RELOAD privilege is needed for the `--lock-all-tables` mysqldump argument activated by the default configuration.
-If you can't grant the RELOAD privilege to your user and you are in a dev/low-traffic enviroment, you can just remove this argument in your config.
+If you can't grant the RELOAD privilege to your user and you are in a dev/low-traffic enviroment, you can just remove `--lock-all-tables` in your config.
 For example, just leave `MYSQLDUMP_OPTIONS="--opt --add-drop-database"`

 -> `7-zipping` fails. `Error: Incorrect command line`